RainbowMage/ActServer/README.md

-# MiniParseServer
+# ActServer

-ACT plugin to serve JSON formatted mini parse data using HttpListener.
+ACT plugin to serve JSON formatted data using HttpListener.

+Combination of this plugin and OBS CLR Browser Source Plugin would be nice.

 This is just a test piece.
 Would not be maintained.

-Combination of this plugin and OBS CLR Browser Source Plugin would be nice.

 # Usage